Invariant systems and character sheaves for graded Lie algebras: Introduction

 \section{Introduction}

-In this paper we continue the study, initiated in~\cite{VX2}, of character sheaves for graded Lie algebras.
-The goal is to find all the cuspidal character sheaves, i.e., those that do not arise by parabolic induction from smaller graded Lie algebras.
-In~\cite{VX2} we studied the case of stable gradings and in this paper we consider the general case.
-We conjecture that the character sheaves constructed in this paper, combined with those in\cite{VX2}, constitute all cuspidal character sheaves for graded classical Lie algebras of type I; for the notion of types see~\cite{Vin}.
-We expect that in graded Lie algebras of types II and III the cuspidal character sheaves have nilpotent support and are rare, just as in the classical ungraded situation~\cite{Lu}.
-Thus, we do not expect that the constructions we make in this paper to yield any cuspidal character sheaves in types II and III.
-This is the reason for us to concentrate on type I.
+In this paper we continue our study of character sheaves on graded Lie algebras initiated in~\cite{VX2}.
+The goal is to explicitly determine all cuspidal character sheaves, i.e., the irreducible perverse sheaves whose singular support is nilpotent and which do not arise by parabolic induction from smaller graded Lie algebras.
+In the ungraded case this problem was solved by Lusztig when he established the generalized Springer correspondence~\cite{Lu}.
+Combining the results of this paper with those of~\cite{LTVX} and~\cite{VX2} we accomplish this goal in majority of cases.
+We will make the word ``majority" more precise later in this introduction.

-We refer the readers to the introduction of~\cite{VX2} for an explanation of our general framework and how we eventually expect to prove that we have indeed obtained a complete list of cuspidal character sheaves.
-In this introduction we will concentrate on explaining the new ideas needed to treat the unstable case.
-Let us first briefly recall the general setup.
+Our main geometric tool is the nearby cycle construction initially due to Grinberg in~\cite{G2} and further studied in more generality suitable for our purposes in~\cite{GVX1,GVX2}.
+The main result of~\cite{LTVX} states that all cuspidal character sheaves can be obtained from this construction in a very specific manner.